All Episodes

 And then you have the infamous tarmac meeting that goes out.

-I think at the end of the day, we will start to see all kinds of connections to the Clinton Foundation to uh certainly to uh a number of people that that it is more than an email scandal.
+I think at the end of the day, we will start to see all kinds of connections to the Clinton Foundation, to certainly to a number of people that it is more than an email scandal.

-It really is about uh influence at the highest levels of of really uh elected officials and those that weren't elected trying to change the outcome of an election.
+It really is about influence at the highest levels of really elected officials and those that weren't elected trying to change the outcome of an election.

-Well, we have a big report we're gonna be breaking tonight on Hannity at nine.
+Well, we have a big report we're going to be breaking tonight on Hannity at 9.

 I mean, the only people I really trust in Washington now are the Freedom Caucus members and a couple of others, not many more.

-So we always thank you for coming on, sharing your thoughts and uh and helping us and helping move this whole agenda along.
+So we always thank you for coming on, sharing your thoughts and helping us and helping move this whole agenda along.

 Without you, we're in trouble.